Pennsylvania Drunk Driving Accidents: Do You Know What To Do When the Other Driver is Intoxicated?

 Fault in a drunk driving accident is usually very clear; a driver who is intoxicated is not able to operate a vehicle safely.
 He is breaking the law and putting others in danger.

 Unfortunately, the danger doesn’t end with the accident.
 Intoxicated drivers are unpredictable.
-If you are in an accident and suspect that the other driver is under the influence, take these steps to protect your safety and your accident claim.
+If you are in an accident and suspect that the other driver is under the influence of drugs or alcohol, take these steps to protect your safety and your accident claim.

 Pennsylvania Drunk Driving Accidents: Do’s and Don’ts

 - Do call 911.
 Let the dispatcher know that there has been an accident and that you suspect the other driver has been drinking.
 Report any known injuries.

 - Don’t try to move the vehicle unless it is necessary to protect your safety.

 - Do remain in your vehicle.
 Lock the door.

 - Don’t get out of your vehicle and stand near traffic.

 - Do get contact information from witnesses.
 Let them know that you or your attorney will contact them about the accident.